-Talk about Bannock!
 Aboriginal Fusion has been on the road since 2019, serving its unique take on bannock tacos, bison burgers, taco fries and fish and chips using local pickerel.
-Owner and chef Tara Hall graduated from Red River College Culinary Arts from the Pinaymootang First Nation.
+Owner and chef Tara Hall is from the Pinaymootang First Nation and is a graduate of Red River College Culinary Arts.
 You can catch her red and white truck bustling at 1831 Selkirk Avenue throughout the summer months.
 Follow their Instagram, Facebook and Tiktok for updates and locations.

 A Little Pizza Heaven